 The small commission I earn comes at no additional cost to you.
 Please understand that I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.

-Please do not spend any money on these products unless you feel you need really them.
+Please do not spend any money on these products unless you (your dog) really need them.